Champii/Nodulator/README.md

     # There is a @resource property, containing attached Resource class
     @Get '/usernames' ~> @resource.ListUsernames!

-    # We call super() to apply Nodulator.Route.MultiRoute behaviour
+    # We call super() to apply N.Route.MultiRoute behaviour
     # We called '/usernames' route before, so it won't be override by
     # default route GET => /api/1/{resource_name}/:id
     super!